How can an immigration lawyer help with the citizenship application process?

-What are the benefits of pursuing a T visa?
+What are the main benefits of becoming a United States citizen?

-How can an immigration lawyer help with the T visa application process?
+How can an attorney assist with the consular processing application and interview?

 Professional Associations